Milad84/ArcPy-Polygonizer/README.md

 # Input Assumptions

-* CTN_FC is a polyline centerline layer with:
+* A street line network (CTN_FC in my case) that is a polyline centerline layer with:
 * STREET_LEVEL (integer or convertible text).
 * A name field: prefers FULL_STREET_NAME, otherwise STREET_NAME.
 * Centerlines are reasonably snapped (default matching tolerance TOUCH_TOL = 5 ft).